amineceyda/ICPMotokoProjects/superhero/README.md

 The Superhero Database project is a Motoko smart contract that allows users to manage a database of superheroes, including their names and superpowers.

+Use this link to access the code: [Superheroes Code](https://m7sm4-2iaaa-aaaab-qabra-cai.raw.ic0.app/?tag=2940681252)

 ## Overview

 The superhero database smart contract provides the following functionality: